-Duncan Kelly, Reader in Political Thought, University of Cambridge
+Duncan Kelly, Professor of Political Thought, University of Cambridge

 "Jens Meierhenrich has written a wonderfully ambitious, challenging book.
 It is, at once, a sweeping, quite original history of the role of legalities in the troubled South African past and a provocative conceptual work that lays the foundation for a theory of democracy rooted in the rule/s of law.
 An impressively erudite, transdisciplinary study - one with broad comparative relevance - it will have a major impact on scholarship in law and society.
 Everywhere."

 John Comaroff, Hugh K. Foster Professor of African and African American Studies and of Anthropology, Harvard University, and Research Professor, American Bar Foundation